CathalDwyer7/blockChainExperiments/functional_specification/functional_specification.md

 This system can be utilised by many european governments such as Italy.
 Italy claims to spend around 400 million euro per election.
 This includes costs for logistics, voting materials, personnel such as scrutineers and election officials, and also infrastructure. (see 7.1.3)

-If we do some basic maths, Italy has 60 million people, let suppose that only 50 million pays taxes and votes as (note this fifty million is very optimistic as Italys voting turnout for both european and general elections has been declining since the 70's hitting a record low 48% as of 2024.
-This is a part of a global trend across many developing countries see 7.1.4), (400 / 50) = 8 this means each person within in Italy pays on average 8 euros for each election.
+If we do some basic maths, Italy has 60 million people, let suppose that only 50 million pays taxes and votes as (note this fifty million is very optimistic as Italys voting turnout for both european and general elections has been declining since the 70's hitting a record low 48% as of 2024.(see 7.1.4) This is a part of a global trend across many developing countries (see 7.1.5), (400 / 50) = 8 this means each person within in Italy pays on average 8 euros for each election.

 In general, traditional elections are resource-intensive, because they require physical assets, a manual verification process, and a lot of people. by transitioning to an online voting system, a lot of tax payer money can be saved.
 For instance:
 - Elimination of physical materials: ballots, voting booths, and other supplies.